 - 1. It much simplifies the realization of a proof assistant (and a verifier in particular) that propositions and proofs are derived notions and that proof checking is obtained as type checking. - 2.
-It is fascinating to see how the mathematical notions of propositions, proofs, and theorems are reduced to the computational primitives of a type theory. - 3.
+It is fascinating to see how the mathematical notions of propositions, proofs, and theorems are reduced to the computational principles of a type theory. - 3.
 An important aspect of mathematical proving is subgoal and assumption management.
 In the propositions as types approach subgoal management boils down to type-driven construction of terms, and assumption management is obtained as nesting of typed lambda abstractions and let expressions. - 4.
-A collapsed universe hierarchy P ⊂ T with T : T would be nice but is not an option since the vicious cycle T : T destroys canonicity and consistency of the system.
-Nevertheless, for most developments, we can ignore universe levels and have the elaborator check that universe levels can be consistently assigned.
+A collapsed universe hierarchy $\mathbb{P} \subset \mathbb{T}$ with $\mathbb{T} : \mathbb{T}$ would be nice but is not an option since the vicious cycle $\mathbb{T} : \mathbb{T}$ destroys canonicity and consistency of the